Diagnostic-Guided Dynamic Profile Optimization for LLM-based User Simulators in Sequential Recommendation: Experiments and Results

 \subsubsection{Overall Comparison (RQ1).}

 Table~\ref{tab:comparison} presents the performance comparison of all methods.
 The results show that DGDPO achieves the best performance across all datasets and metrics, with average relative improvements of 16.87\%, 18.82\%, and 14.63\% over the runner-up methods across the three datasets, respectively.
 These substantial improvements demonstrate the effectiveness of our method.
 In addition, we observe that DGDPO provides a particularly substantial boost in Precision, with relative improvements of 23.60\%, 28.78\%, and 19.17\% across the three datasets.
-This indicates that DGDPO can accurately identify and guide the optimization of defective user profiles, generating more precise and faithful user representations that prevent incorrect item selections and significantly enhance simulation precision. \pgfplotsset{ compat=1.11, legend image code/.code={ \draw[mark repeat=2,mark phase=2] plot coordinates { (0cm,0cm) (0.15cm,0cm) (0.3cm,0cm) }; } }
+This indicates that DGDPO can accurately identify and guide the optimization of defective user profiles, generating more precise and faithful user representations that prevent incorrect item selections and significantly enhance simulation precision.